dev-academy-programme/orientation---Archived/0.1-accounts/README.md

 # Create Accounts!

-Welcome to Ensprial Dev Academy (EDA)!!
+Ngā mihi nui kia koutou katoa!
+Warm greetings to you all!
+Welcome to Dev Academy.

 You will need to set up each of these accounts before starting Phase 0.
 The general rule of thumb is to **use your first name as part of your username wherever possible** and include a photo of yourself (i.e. not your cat or bike).
 This helps us (the EDA community of staff, teachers, coaches and alumni) to better support you.